NahnahAJ/Ruby-on-Rails-capstone-project---Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse.
+- I would like to thank Microverse for these [Design Guidelines](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)
-- Hat tip to anyone whose code was used
+- Original design idea by [Gregoire Vella on Behance.](https://www.behance.net/gregoirevella)
-- Inspiration
+- Hat tip to anyone whose code was used 🤝
-- etc
+- Inspiration 🔥

 <p align="right">(<a href="#readme-top">back to top</a>)</p>